 Admission and opening hours of the Uffizi Gallery

-The Galleria degli Uffizi is one of the places in Florence where you should definitely book a ticket in advance .
-The queues are usually long and in high season it can happen that the tickets are sold out several days in advance.
+Tip: The Galleria degli Uffizi is one of the places in Florence you should definitely visit. book a ticket in advance if you want to avoid long queues.

 14. Ponte Vecchio

-The Ponte Vecchio is the most famous bridge in Florence from the 14th century, under which the river Arno flows.
+Ponte Vecchio is the most famous bridge in Florence from the 14th century, under which the river Arno flows.
 It’s lined with jewellery shops, so at times you don’t even feel like you’re walking on a bridge.
-The Ponte Vecchio is the only bridge that survived World War II.

 From the bridge you will have a view of the Ponte Santa Trinity Bridge from 16th century.
 If you’d like to take a photo of the Ponte Vecchio, it’s from the Santa Trinity Bridge that you can see it in all its glory.